otac0n/otac0n.github.com/_posts/2012-11-21-range-header-i-choose-you.md

 **Comparison**

-Since the request was made with a Range header, the right side is allowed to respond with a `206 Partial Content` response code, indicating the presence of the Content-Range response header.
+Since the request included the `Range` header, the server is allowed to respond with a `206 Partial Content` status code, indicating the presence of the Content-Range response header.

 OData had to specify the `$inlinecount=allpages` parameter in order to get the full length of the filtered collection, bloating the URL.